 Toxic work environments are often characterized by an unwillingness to work together, and instead become places where it becomes “everyone for themselves.”
 Implementing an incentive program that’s designed to encourage your employees to pull together and work as a team can help to unite your workforce, further strengthening their efforts; and your company.

 - Increases Profitability

 Finally, an incentive program can motivate your employees to work more productively, or manage their time more carefully, resulting in increased profitability.
+For example, consider Salespeople.
+If your sales team is competing for an incentive such as employee-of-the-month, they’ll be more motivated to one-up each other’s metrics.
 For team members who are in direct contact with customers throughout the day, it can even result in improved customer service as well, which will directly impact a customer’s likelihood of returning.

 What Kind of Incentives Should You Offer?